coollog/theboola/wp-content/plugins/nextgen-facebook/readme.txt

 	* Added the SucomUtil class `get_inline_vars()`, `get_inline_vals()`, and `replace_inline_vars()` methods to retrieve and convert inline variables -- the `%%post_id%%`, `%%request_url%%`, and `%%sharing_url%%` variables will be expanded if/when found in any meta tag value.

 == Upgrade Notice ==

+= 7.6.8 =

+Simplifies the Social Settings metabox, and includes a small fix to retain hidden / excluded options from the Social Settings metabox as well.

 = 7.6.7 =